08 Nov Pennsylvania’s CHC Medicaid Waiver: A Guide to Services at Home

 These are services done by professionally licensed staff in the client’s home.
 Examples include nurses, physical and occupational therapists, and speech therapists.
 This is not to be confused with non-medical home care services, which you can find more about under personal assistance services (PAS).
 Understand the difference between physical therapy and occupational therapy here.

+Transportation is a key part of Pennsylvania’s CHC Medicaid Waiver program.
 This helps clients meet their transportation needs and facilitate the ability of them to interact with and be a part of the community.
 These could include mileage reimbursement, bus tickets and tokens, and other means of transportation.
 This does not include medical transportation needs, such as visits to and from a hospital or doctor.

 Participant-directed community supports and goods and services